MrCMS/Ecommerce/README.md

 		* Localise resources like brand text etc
 	* Newsletter Builder
 	* Allow filtering to be turned on/off per spec/attribute
-	* Check over index management set up
-	*	lated updates do not action index update
+	* Check over index management set up related updates do not action index update
 	* In Order Placed email use product name and variant name for items
 	* Create generic design
 	* Create discount code limitation to SKU and Category